-February 8, 2021
+March 22, 2021

-Dear Members of the House Judiciary Finance and Civil Law Committee:
+Dear Members of the Minnesota House Ways and Means Committee:

-On behalf of the Minnesota Chamber of Commerce, thank you for the opportunity to share our perspective on and concerns about HF 39 (Rep. Carlson).
-As you know, the Minnesota Chamber is a statewide organization representing more than 6,300 businesses - and more than half a million employees - throughout Minnesota.
-The majority of our members are small and mid-sized businesses.
-The message we carry on behalf of our members this session is clear: Minnesota's economic recovery from the COVID-19 pandemic must be the top priority for the 2021 Legislative Session.
+On behalf of the Minnesota Chamber of Commerce, a statewide organization representing more than 6,300 businesses - and more than half a million employees - throughout Minnesota, thank you for the opportunity to share our concerns with HF 7 (Rep. L. Olson) and HF 39 (Rep. Carlson).
+To reiterate the top message we submitted on behalf of our member's in previous testimony - Minnesota's economic recovery from the COVID-19 pandemic must be the top priority for the 2021 Legislative Session.